Pennsylvania Highlights

 - End the sale of all flavored tobacco products, including menthol.

-Efforts to close loopholes in the Clean Indoor Air Act, which would prohibit smoking in virtually all Pennsylvania workplaces, including bars and casinos, incrementally advanced.
-Legislators met to hear public comment on the bill and the impact that it would have on Pennsylvania workers and families.
-During that public hearing, casino workers, leaders of the statewide Veterans of Foreign Wars (VFW), engineers from the American Society of Heating, Refrigerating, and Airconditioning Engineers (ASHRAE), and our own Lung Association Chief Mission Officer Deb Brown told lawmakers what we have long known; that there is no safe exposure to secondhand smoke or aerosol, that there is no ventilation system that can remove the dangers of secondhand smoke, and that no one should have to choose between their health and their paycheck.
-The Lung Association hopes to continue to work with lawmakers and workers to advance this legislation in 2024.
+Efforts to close loopholes in the Clean Indoor Air Act, which would prohibit smoking in virtually all Pennsylvania workplaces, including bars and casinos, successfully advanced in 2025.
+The legislation passed out of the House Health Committee with broad support.
+As 2025 was the first year of Pennsylvania's two-year session, the American Lung Association, health partners, advocates and casino workers continue to educate the legislature on the importance of the bill.
+The message is clear: there is no safe exposure to secondhand smoke or aerosol, there is no ventilation system that can remove the dangers of secondhand smoke, and no one should have to choose between their health and their paycheck.
+The coalition will continue to work with lawmakers and workers to advance this legislation in 2026.

 Another policy priority for the Lung Association is increasing tobacco taxes and equalizing rates across all tobacco products – a proven policy to reduce tobacco use.
 If the cigarette tax alone was raised, not only would Pennsylvania's projected annual revenue increase, but thousands of lives would be saved.
 Furthermore, more funds could be generated, and additional lives could be protected if tobacco tax rates were equalized across all tobacco products, including non-cigarette tobacco products such as cigars and e-cigarettes.
 This would also help prevent youth from initiating or switching use due to an uneven tobacco tax regime.